-Biography of Sally Ride a NASA astronaut with a degree in Physics from Stanford University, California.
+Biography of Sally Ride, an american astronaut with a degree in Physics from Stanford University, California.

 In 1983, she became the first woman in the United States to reach outer space.
 She was also a professional tennis player.

 Sally Ride was born on May 26, 1951, in Encino, Los Angeles, California.

 She was the eldest of the children of Carol Anderson and Dale Ride, both of Norwegian descent.

 As a child, she went to school in the San Fernando Valley; her achievements in tennis, a category player in the national tennis of the USA, earned her the award of a scholarship to attend High School at a Girls’ High School in Los Angeles.

 She began high school at Swarthmore College, a private Pennsylvania university.